alteryx/featuretools/docs/source/guides/using_dask_entitysets.rst

     dask_df

 Now that we have our Dask dataframe, we can start to create the ``EntitySet``.
-The current implementation does not support variable type inference for Dask entities, so we must pass a dictionary of variable types using the ``variable_types`` parameter when calling ``es.add_dataframe()``.
-Aside from needing to supply the variable types, the rest of the process of creating an ``EntitySet`` is the same as if we were using pandas dataframes.
+The current implementation does not support logical type inference for Dask entities, so we must pass a dictionary of logical types using the ``logical_types`` parameter when calling ``es.add_dataframe()``.
+Aside from needing to supply the logical types, the rest of the process of creating an ``EntitySet`` is the same as if we were using pandas dataframes.

 .. ipython:: python